AriaSalvatrice/AriaModules/README.md

 The last two are an advanced feature - just ignore them if you don't understand what they do:

-- **1st/All**: Decides whether to store the random seed and plan out the route when on the first node, or whether to use a fresh random seed and flip the coin at the last moment possible.
+- **1st/All**: Decides whether to store the random seed and plan out the route when on the first node, or whether to use a fresh random seed and flip the coin at moment to decide the node forward.
 In **1st** mode, going back and forth repeatedly results in the same path, until the first node is reached from step 8 (it won't refresh it if you reach the first node from stepping back).
 In effect, it acts as a sample and hold for the **Random** input at the exact moment the first node is _left_.
 - **Random**: Use this to fix the random seed!
 When the input is not patched, or when it's receiving 0V, **Darius** flips the coin randomly.
 But when it's receiving a seed, the coin flips become deterministic - it will take the same route every time.
 Try out alternating, every bar, sending it an arbitrary fixed voltage such as 4.58V then 0V, to create call-and-response phrases where the first part is always the same.

 Darius has a simple panel, few advanced features, and is impossible to truly tame - by design.
 It is meant to be easy to learn, suprising to use, and fun to master.
 Many of its apparent limitations can be overcome with a bit of creative patching.
 It works wonderfully with [stoermelder PackOne](https://github.com/stoermelder/vcvrack-packone)'s [CV-MAP](https://github.com/stoermelder/vcvrack-packone/blob/v1/docs/CVMap.md) and [8FACE](https://github.com/stoermelder/vcvrack-packone/blob/v1/docs/EightFace.md) to give you CV control over the knobs and add multiple preset banks.